Eternal inflation: Further developments

-In analyzing the Planck Satellite data from 2013, Anna Ijjas and Paul Steinhardt showed that the simplest textbook inflationary models were eliminated and that the remaining models require exponentially more tuned starting conditions, more parameters to be adjusted, and less inflation.
-Later Planck observations reported in 2015 confirmed these conclusions.
+In analyzing the Planck Satellite data from 2013, Anna Ijjas and Paul Steinhardt argued that the simplest textbook inflationary models were eliminated and that the remaining models require exponentially more tuned starting conditions, more parameters to be adjusted, and less inflation.
+From later Planck observations (2015), the same authors confirmed their conclusions..
+However, based on quantitative data analysis, these statements have been later invalidated by other authors.

 A 2014 paper by Kohli and Haslam called into question the viability of the eternal inflation theory, by analyzing Linde's chaotic inflation theory in which the quantum fluctuations are modeled as Gaussian white noise.
 They showed that in this popular scenario, eternal inflation in fact cannot be eternal, and the random noise leads to spacetime being filled with singularities.
 This was demonstrated by showing that solutions to the Einstein field equations diverge in a finite time.
 Their paper therefore concluded that the theory of eternal inflation based on random quantum fluctuations would not be a viable theory, and the resulting existence of a multiverse is "still very much an open question that will require much deeper investigation".